-A doula gives non-stop support and attention to the birthing woman in labor and, as Paulina Perez states, “to the childbearing family.”
+A labor and birth doula is trained to give non-stop support and attention to the woman in labor, and, as Paulina Perez states, “to the childbearing family.”
 I love that term, because often, the birthing woman will have a husband or partner, a mother or mother-in-law and others who may be present during the labor and birth.
 Doulas can provide information and support to all who attend the birth.

 It is important to know that doulas do not do any kind of medical evaluations.
 They do not do cervical checks, blood pressure checks or any kind of medical test or evaluation.
 Midwives, doctors and nurses are the experts in that area.
 Doulas are the experts in understanding the emotional and physical needs of a woman in labor, birth and postpartum, and how to meet those needs in a non-medical way.

 Dr. Kennell states that the relaxation, comfort and reassurance of a doula’s emotional support has ”…a similar effect as an epidural.”
 (Interview with Emily Ray in New Life Journal, 2004) That’s a pretty good vote of support!
 (Click on Doula Services to read more about the positive impact doulas can have in the birth experience.)

 If you would like to contact me about my doula services, please click on Contact Julie and I will be happy to converse with you by email or phone.